adamofarch/nextbige_assignment/README.md

 2. `/api/login/` -- This endpoint as expected of it, logs in the user through the django's default SessionAuthentication using the form-data(username and password) provided in the request, and as it is also a POST request this endpoint is also CSRF validated.

-3. `/api/profile` -- This endpoint is protected and requires user's AuthToken to authenticate which is generated automatically upon registering and can be found or returned with hitting a login request to the application.
+3. `/api/profile` -- This endpoint is protected and requires user's AuthToken to authenticate, which is generated automatically upon registering and can be found or returned with hitting a login request to the application.
 You can also find the AuthToken in the database, Log into the admin panel to find it manually.
-To access this endpoint one would need to mention Authorization header in the request headers with the key value as `Token <your_token>`, and not to forget, it is a GET request only endpoint.
+To access this endpoint one would need to mention Authorization header in the request headers with the `Token <your_token>` as it's value, and not to forget, it is a GET request only endpoint as per the requirement.

 ## Testing Using Pytest

+This application includes pytest testcases to verify the functionality of the endpoints listed above.
+Refer to the code for the detailed insight about the testcases I've written in the directory `/api/tests/`
+- You may use the command `pytest` inside the container's interactive shell to run the testcases and check the results for the testcases